Jagadu

-Jagadu (IAST:Jagaḍu), also called Jagadu Shah, Jagdusha or Jagadeva, was a thirteenth century Jain merchant from Bhadreshwar, Kutch (now in Gujarat, India).
+Jagadu (IAST:Jagaḍu), also called Jagadu Shah, Jagdusha or Jagadeva, was a thirteenth century Jain merchant from Bhadreshwar, Kutch (Kachchh) (now in Gujarat, India).

 Source of information

 The Jagaducharita, the thirteenth century verse biography by Sarvananda Suri, chiefly deals with episodes from the life of Jagadu and his philanthropy.
 It deals with a life of a merchant, not any kings.
 Though the biography is not historically accurate and eulogies Jagadu, it is good sources of information about trade and influence of traders of that era.
 Other sources include Upadesha Tarangini by Ratnamandiragani.

 Ancestors

 Viyatthu was a Shrimali Jain who are originated from Shrimal in southern Marwad (now Bhinmal, Rajasthan).
 Shrimalis are also mentioned in some 11th-century inscriptions.
 His son Varanaga lived in Kanthkot in eastern Kutch then under Chaulukya rule.
 Varanaga's grandson was Visala.
 Visala's son Solaka or Solasha moved from Mandvi to Bhadreshwar with his wife Sri.
 They had three sons; Jagadu, Raja and Padma.